-Impact 2 is proposed for the disturbance of 5,100 square feet (0.12 acre) of PMA, for a portion of the Ritchie Branch Trail, which is mapped on-site.
-This impact is proposed in accordance with the MPOT, for a hard surface trail.
+Impact 2 is approved for the disturbance of 5,100 square feet (0.12 acre) of PMA, for a portion of the Ritchie Branch Trail, which is mapped on-site.
+This impact is approved, in accordance with the MPOT, for a hard surface trail.
 The master-planned trail crosses the PMA at two points where it enters and exits the property.

 At this time, the sections of the trail on the properties to the north and south of this site have not been constructed, so the applicant requests the impact in anticipation for future construction and will coordinate further with the Maryland-National Capital Park and Planning Commission, as needed.
-No physical disturbance is proposed; this impact is simply to establish the required master-planned trail connection.
+No physical disturbance is included.
+This impact is simply to establish the required master-planned trail connection.
 If the trail is not implemented, this area will remain undisturbed.
-Staff support this impact as proposed, with the understanding that this impact is contingent on the trail being constructed on the adjacent properties.
+Environmental Planning staff support this impact, as planned, with the understanding that this impact is contingent on the trail being constructed on the adjacent properties.